MASQ-Project/Node/PRACTICE.md

 Versioning will follow basic semver - vx.x.x and qualifiers if needed, eg. v0.6.0, 0.7.1-rc1, 1.0.0-beta etc

 ## Quality Assurance
-[Software testing](https://en.wikipedia.org/wiki/Software_testing) is an investigation conducted to provide project managers and developers with information about the quality of the software product or service under test.
-Software testing can also provide an objective, independent view of the software to allow key project members to appreciate and understand the risks of software implementation.

-Software testing involves the execution of a software component or system component to evaluate one or more properties of interest.
+Quality Assurance usually involves software testing - the execution of a software component or system component to evaluate one or more properties of interest.

 ### In general, these properties indicate the extent to which the component or system under test: